Offboarding

 Understanding the Risks of Offboarding

 Offboarding isn't without risks.
-Mishandling it can lead to data breaches, morale issues among remaining employees, and even legal complications.
+Mishandling can lead to data breaches, morale issues among remaining employees, and even legal complications.
 Therefore, a well-structured offboarding process is crucial.

 Who Manages Offboarding?